aimms/how-to/Articles/590/590-vessel-scheduling.rst

 Orchestrating External Python Libraries from AIMMS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This aplication also leverages the rich Python ecosystem from within an AIMMS application via the **AIMMS Python-Bridge**.
+This application also leverages the rich Python ecosystem from within an AIMMS application via the **AIMMS Python-Bridge**.
 This capability significantly extends the model's functionality by integrating specialized third-party libraries.

 This example focuses on using the ``searoute`` library.